Squashed Pyramid Interferometer Network (SPIN): Direct Access to Chirality of Cosmological Gravitational Waves

 Throughout this Letter, \(H\) denotes the pyramid height, whereas \(H_0\) denotes the Hubble parameter today.

 0.1cm

-\textbf{Framework.} To set the notation, we here briefly review the description of stochastic gravitational-wave backgrounds in terms of their two propagating tensor polarizations and summarize how circularly polarized GWs imprint observable signatures in laser interferometers.
+\textbf{Framework.} To set the notation, we briefly review the description of stochastic gravitational wave backgrounds in terms of their two propagating tensor polarizations and summarize how circularly polarized GWs imprint observable signatures in laser interferometers.
 We consider the perturbed metric of spacetime as

 where $h_{ij}(t,\mathbf{x})$ denotes the GW perturbation, treated at linear order.
 A stochastic gravitational wave background may be decomposed into circular polarization modes as